-Exercise is any bodily activity requiring physical effort, carried out to sustain or improve health and fitness.
+Exercise is a bodily activity the demands physical effort, carried out to sustain or improve health and fitness.
 This includes swimming, running, jogging, walking, and dancing, just to name a few.
-You probably already know that physical activity has a long list of documented health benefits, both physically and mentally, but how does it affect semen quality?
+As you know, physical activity has a long list of health benefits, both physical and mental.
+But, how does it affect semen quality?

 The key is a balance in exercising

 Physical inactivity is associated with a range of risk factors such as obesity and cardiovascular disease to name a few.
 When looking at the effect on the reproductive function, the research suggests that inactivity is not a good choice if you are trying to get pregnant.

 A study of 1,210 men from Denmark on the effect of watching TV, researchers found that watching TV for more than 5 hours a day was associated with a decrease in the total sperm count as well as the total amount of progressive motile sperm cells.
 The researchers suggest that hours spend watching television is an indicator of physical inactivity.

 Already at 2.6-5 hours of television a day, a minor decline in total sperm count and total progressive motile sperm cells was observed.
 In agreement with the finding, the participants who self-rated their physical fitness as poor had a reduction in total sperm count of about 35% .
 This was also found in a study from Rochester of 189 men, where watching TV was associated with a 44% lower sperm count compared to non-television watchers .